appcelerator-developer-relations/appc-sample-databinding/README.md

 The entire app can be discussed here, but instead I recommend to dive into the code of the application and see how things are implemented.

 There are 2 controllers in this app, the default `index.js` and the added `detail.js`.
-Index contains the `ListView` with all the data, and detail contains the details of an item you click on in the ListView.
+Index contains the `ListView` with all the data and `detail.js` contains the details of an item you click on in the ListView.

-In detail you can see how the model is updated (you can alter name and amount there) and how the data of the model in `detail` is bound (check `detail.xml`).
+In the detail controller you can see how the model is updated (you can alter name and amount there) and how the data of the model in `detail` is bound (check `detail.xml`).

 ## Support